Corr Blimey serves to deliver news and reviews of theatre, cinema and events across Scotland, Northampton or wherever else invites us…

 Hayley has recently graduated with a Degree in Digital Media which makes her a perfect candidate to look after our images, graphics and layout.
 As well as this, she is also studying for her Master’s degree in advertising but still manages to find time to attend various press nights, previews and events.

-In Hayley’s spare time she enjoys hanging out with our mascot Rolo and bug Dom into taking her along to all the latest shows which the company covers.
+In Hayley’s spare time she enjoys hanging out with our mascot Rolo and bug Dom into taking her along to all the latest shows that the company covers.

 Support us with a Coffee